Start

 These economic forecasts cover short- and medium-term developments and assess Germany’s potential output.
 This analysis provides the foundation for calculating the Federal Government’s maximum allowable net borrowing under the national debt rule, as defined in Articles 109 and 115 of the Basic Law.
 Past forecasts are available in the government archives (in German).

-In the current autumn forecast, the Federal Government expects a minimal growth of 0.2 per cent in real GDP for 2025 and a modest increase of 1.3 % in 2026.
+In the current spring forecast, the Federal Government expects a modest increase of 0.5 percent in 2026 and 0.9 % in 2027.

 Main features of the forecast for Germany 1)